abhinav9876/mean_stack/README.md

-# initial development of project
+e# initial development of project
 # requirement of MEAN stack should be install

 # Application